 Conducts proactive outreach, rapport development, and multifaceted communication efforts to facilitate meaningful, two-way communication between the command and it's Marines and families.
 This requires the URC to know the population of the unit.

 Provides official communication with the spouse and up to four designated family member(s) of unit Marines through the mass communication system, eMarine.

 Provides authorized communication via the organizational communication tool (unit Web site), e-mail, newsletter, official mail, and toll-free numbers to support UPFRP in Readiness and Deployment Support and Information and Referral services.

 Administrative duties also include coordination with the other entities on the installation that will provide support for the Unit, Personal and Family Readiness Program.
 The Commander will determine the calendar of events and the budget needs of the event calendar.
-The FRO will carry out the logistics of the event with support from the unit.
+The URC will carry out the logistics of the event with support from the unit.